 Development Consent Condition 8.5 requires the effectiveness of the TSMP and FFMP to be reported in the AEMR.
 The control strategies implemented during the reporting period were considered to be effective in minimising impacts to threatened flora.
-In accordance with the CGM VCP (Figure 16), mining activities were confined to delineated and cleared areas.
-Vehicle movements within ML 1535 were restricted to designated roads limiting the impact on threatened flora.
+In accordance with the CGM VCP (Figure 18), mining activities were confined to approved and delineated areas.
+Vehicle movements within ML 1535 were restricted to designated roads to limit the impact on any potential threatened flora.
 The TSMP identifies threatened flora populations and management strategies were implemented accordingly.